 |Seung Eun Chung, PhD, RN||Korea National University of Transportation, South Korea|

-|Adele Clarke, PhD||University of California - San Francisco|
+|Adele Clarke, PhD||University of California, San Francisco, USA|

-|Benjamin F. Crabtree, PhD||Rutgers, The State University of New Jersey|
+|Benjamin F. Crabtree, PhD||Rutgers, The State University of New Jersey, USA|

-|Arthur W. Frank, PhD||University of Calgary, Canada|
+|Arthur W. Frank, Ph.D, FRSC||University of Calgary, Canada|

 |Eleanor Holroyd, PhD, RN||Auckland University of Technology, New Zealand|

-|Maria Mayan, PhD||University of Alberta, Canada.|
+|Maria Mayan, PhD||University of Alberta, Canada|

-|David L. Morgan, PhD||Spalding University|
+|David L. Morgan, PhD||Portland State University, USA|

 |John Oliffe, PhD, MEd, RN||University of British Columbia, Canada|

-|Louis A. Pagliaro, PharmD, PhD||University of Alberta, Canada|
+|Carole A. Robinson, PhD||University of British Columbia, Canada|

 |Kyung Rim Shin, EdD||Ewha Woman's University, South Korea|